-I don’t want to pretend that maximizing your results is easy.
+I don’t want to pretend that maximizing search results is easy.
 But at least the initial steps that you should take are not that hard.
 I believe that this important topic doesn’t get the play it should in executive suites because of a “fear factor.”
-SEO in many circles is viewed as a highly technical field, understandable only to “geeks.”
+SEO in many circles is viewed as a highly technical field, understandable only to the “geeks.”
 A lot of times, people just don’t know where to start.
-But once you delve into it, most of the steps are pretty straightforward.
+But once you delve into it, most of the required steps are pretty straightforward.

 Search Engine Optimization – It’s Important

 To return to our examples from the offline marketing world, remember that how companies conduct their press relations varies widely.
 Companies with large financial resources and those in fast-moving, competitive markets often hire external PR firms to spearhead their campaigns.
 This can include expenses in the form of retainers of $10-15K/month or more.
 For these companies, having outside experts focus on this important activity is considered critical and isn’t given a second thought.
 Other companies feel more comfortable hiring an in-house PR person, both from a productivity and budgetary perspective.
 Smaller companies may not be able to hire dedicated PR expertise at all.
 But they know they need press coverage, so they still find a way to write press releases and promote them on their own.
 Because they realize that it’s IMPORTANT.